Laguna Beach, California 92651

 LAGUNA COAST WILDERNESS PARK is one of the city’s most beloved attractions.
 Residents (and an increasing number of visitors) savor time spent hiking, mountain biking, or exploring the endless trails.
 But for as scenic as the canyons are in summer, and as cool as it is to watch Peruvian goats munch away at the rugged hillsides, the shrubs are parched dry.
 In March and April, after the winter rains, these same canyons become verdant and lush—akin to Oahu’s North Shore.
 Hiking through the canyons during shoulder season you’ve got a chance at stumbling upon running waterfalls, green shrubs, and blooming wildflowers.

 Summers in Laguna Beach are packed with three famous art festivals and the world renowned PAGEANT OF THE MASTERS—but there’s no shortage of events when shoulder season rolls around.
 In September, the LAGUNA DANCE FESTIVAL welcomes world-class dance companies to Laguna for a weeklong event.
 The LAGUNA BEACH PLEIN AIR PAINTING INVITATIONAL in early October offers a chance to meet and connect with some of the nation’s most talented artists.
-In late November (still very much a part of Laguna’s extended shoulder season), the SAWDUST WINTER FANTASY, HOSPITALITY NIGHT and the MONTAGE Christmas Tree Lighting help kick-off your holidays with a huge dose of spirit in still-summery climate.
+In late November (still very much a part of Laguna’s extended shoulder season), the SAWDUST WINTER FANTASY, and HOSPITALITY NIGHT to help kick-off your holidays with a huge dose of spirit in still-summery climate.

 Does trying to park on vacation make you feel like you aren’t on vacation at all?
 Laguna’s shoulder season travelers enjoy finding PARKING, being able to try new RESTAURANTS without reservations, and having a little elbow room while strolling the famous MAIN BEACH Boardwalk.
 If these small matters of convenience matter to you, shoulder season is the time to go!